Pilates Conditioning

 Neuro-muscular coordination and nervous system regulation

-Improvement in posture and spinal durability
+Improvement in joint stability, mobility and durability

-Dynamic core stability
+Dynamic core stability and core control

-Greater body awareness
+Greater body awareness / interoception

 Integration of mind and body